-The Biomedical Advanced Research and Development Authority solicits the advanced research and development of medical countermeasures to protect the civilian population of the United States against pandemic influenza.
+The Biomedical Advanced Research and Development Authority solicits the advanced research and development of medical countermeasures for chemical, biological, radiological, and nuclear agents that threaten the U.S. civilian population.
 BARDA anticipates that research and development activities awarded under this BAA will serve to advance candidate medical countermeasures towards licensure or approval by the Food and Drug Administration (FDA).